Safe Repositioning Patients in Healthcare: Techniques, Tools & Best Practice

 • Special pillows to separate body parts

 Inflatable mats that use air to help slide the patient.
-They are helpful for larger patients.
+Particularly useful for larger patients.

-Hard or semi-hard boards that help move a patient from one surface to another, like from a bed to a wheelchair.
+Hard or semi‑rigid boards that help move a patient from one surface to another, such as from a bed to a wheelchair.

-Belts with handles that go around the patient’s waist.
-They give support when helping someone to stand or move in a chair.
+Belts with handles placed around the patient’s waist to provide support when standing, walking, or repositioning in a chair.

-Strong sheets with handles to help carers turn or move the patient safely.
+Strong sheets with built‑in handles that help carers turn or reposition the patient safely.

-Using these tools the right way helps protect the patient and stops carers from getting hurt.
-They make repositioning safer and more comfortable for everyone.
+Using these tools correctly helps protect the patient and prevents injuries to carers.
+They make repositioning safer, more comfortable, and more efficient for everyone involved.

 What Repositioning a Patient Means